2023 Davis Cup World Group II

-The 2023 Davis Cup World Group II will be held on 15–17 September.
+The 2023 Davis Cup World Group II was held from 15 to 17 September.
 The twelve winners from the World Group II will play at the World Group I Play-offs and the twelve losers will play at the World Group II Play-offs in 2024.

 Teams

-Twenty-four teams will participate in the World Group II, in series decided on a home and away basis.
-The seedings are based on the Nations Ranking.
+Twenty-four teams participated in the World Group II, in series decided on a home and away basis.
+The seedings were based on the Nations Ranking.